Bioconductor/BBS/Doc/Prepare-Windows-Server-2012-HOWTO.md

 - Don't create a desktop icon

 #### Edit Makeconf and Rprofile.site files

+NOTE: Skip this if you're installing R-testing, and go directly to "Install Ripley's bundle of external software" below for a 1-line edit to do to `R/etc/{i386,x64}/Makeconf`.

 The `R\etc\i386\Makeconf`, `R\etc\x64\Makeconf`, and `R\etc\Rprofile.site`
 files need to be edited as follow (without this, compilation of zlibbioc